edwardstock/Simple-WebSocket-Server/README.md

 * Thread pool if needed
 * Platform independent
 * WebSocket Secure support
-* Timeouts, if any of SocketServer::timeout_request and SocketServer::timeout_idle are >0 (default: SocketServer::timeout_request=5 seconds, and SocketServer::timeout_idle=0 seconds; no timeout on idle connections)
+* Timeouts, if any of SocketServer::timeoutRequest and SocketServer::timeoutIdle are >0 (default: SocketServer::timeoutRequest=5 seconds, and SocketServer::timeoutIdle=0 seconds; no timeout on idle connections)
 * Simple way to add WebSocket endpoints using regex for path, and anonymous functions
 * An easy to use WebSocket and WebSocket Secure client library
 * C++ bindings to the following OpenSSL methods: Base64, MD5, SHA1, SHA256 and SHA512 (found in crypto.hpp)